xddq/nodejs-typescript-modern-starter/README.md

   compatible with the operating systems linux, macos and windows.
 - Github Actions in place runnung with current node version (18,20) on linux, macos and windows to automatically (for each PR):
-  - build and test the code
+  - test the code
+  - compile the codebase from ts to js
   - check for formatting issues
-  - lint the codebase
+  - check for linting issues
 - Testing via the new Node.js [test runner](https://nodejs.org/api/test.html#test-runner) instead of something like mocha or jest.